 The Furniture Collection

 Tabley House is home to a fine collection of furniture dating from the 17th to the early 20th century.
 It includes pieces by Gillow and Bullock, and others attributed to Chippendale, as well as to local craftsmen.
-There is also a 16th century Italian Spinette and 17th century English Virginal, both in working order.
+There are also two virginals, one a 16th century Italian virginal, the other a 17th century English virginal.
+Remarkably both are in working order.

 Objects within the collection

 The percentage of the Collection which is on display